You Won't Believe How Neil Patrick Harris Shaded Rachel Bloom On Twitter

 But Bloom essentially left him on read a.k.a she has not responded but has retweeted her husband's tweet about Jewish delis in Los Angeles.
 Important.

-Fans are divided about this exchange, with some coming to Bloom's defense, and others insisting the whole thing must be an inside joke between the two, because how could this possibly be happening?
+Fans are divided about this exchange, with some coming to Bloom's defence, and others insisting the whole thing must be an inside joke between the two, because how could this possibly be happening?

 You're a talented goddess and your unbridled, unfiltered enthusiasm is my favorite part of the Tonys.
 Fuck that misogynistic, gender-coded dismissive bullshitter-y.
 You shine.— Anna Menta (@annalikestweets) June 11, 2018